rumps/rump-scripts-test/README.md

 ### `rump.addGulpTasks()`
 This module adds the following tasks:

-- `rump:scripts:test` will process and execute tests with Karma.
+- `scripts:test` will process and execute tests with Karma.
 For more information on source path see `rump.configure()` below.
-This task is also added to the `rump:test` task for a single run test as well as the `rump:test:watch` task for continuous test runs.
+This task is also added to the `test` task for a single run test as well as the `test:watch` task for continuous test runs.
-- `rump:info:scripts:test` will display information on what this specific module does, specifically the source path as well as what tests would run.
-  This task is also added to the `rump:info` task.
+- `info:scripts:test` will display information on what this specific module does, specifically the source path as well as what tests would run.
+This task is also added to the `info` task.

 ### `rump.configure(options)`
 Redefine options for Rump and Rump modules to follow.
 In addition to what